arktekk/sbt-aether-deploy/README.md

 # SBT aether deploy plugin
-Deploys sbt-artifacts using Sonatype aether.
+Deploys sbt-artifacts using Eclipse aether.
 Aether is the same library as maven itself uses, meaning that the same behaviour should be expected.

 ## project/plugins.sbt